SequencingDOTcom/GoogleGenomics-API-Client-.NET/README.md

 Adding new functionality and to Learn More
 ---------------

 If you would like to see specific functionality added to this project or if you'd like to learn more about the other exciting projects at [Sequencing.com] (https://sequencing.com), please contact the Sequencing.com bioinformatics team by emailing gittaca@sequencing.com.
-Thank you!